yowori/windows-defender-control/README.md

 # Windows Defender Control - Manage your Windows Defender with 1 batch file 🛠️

+# Why should it be disabled? ❓
+Windows Defender unfortunately uses too much CPU and I/O resources.
+Moreover, some of its "security" measures are undesirable and can endanger the user's privacy.
+Slowing down overall computer performance, deleting suspicious files without consent, compromising privacy by automatically sending malware samples to Microsoft.

 # How to ❓
 > [!NOTE]